digidem/mapeo-core/README.md

 Emitted when a new wifi peer connection is discovered.

+## sync.on('peer-update', peer)

+**Experimental**: Emitted when a peer state is updated (e.g. from a progress event).
+Is not (yet) guaranteed to run on every peer update event equally on both sides of a sync stream but does provide a way to avoid polling `sync.peers()`.

 ### var ev = sync.replicate(target[, opts])

 `peer` is an object with properties `host`, `port`, and `name` **or** an object